 No OfferNeutral ExperienceDifficult Interview

 - What is SSL.
 Answer Question

-I applied through a recruiter and the process took 2+ months - interviewed at Oracle in April 2012.Interview Details
+I interviewed through a recruiter.
+The process took 2+ months - interviewed at Oracle in April 2012.Interview Details

 Originally interviewed at a company which had been acquired by Oracle but not yet been integrated (RightNow).
 Bit of a bumpy transition mid-process to the Oracle hiring process instead.

 First interview with a very senior director, fairly informal, with another interview the same day with the internal recruiter who had approached me via LinkedIn.

 Having been told I would be invited back, I insisted on having my own separate meeting with one or more members of the team I'd be working with.
 Ended up meeting two would-be colleagues, separately.
 I asked for this - it wasn't offered as such, but they were happy to organise it - what a good sign!

 There was supposed to be a second, panel interview with a presentation of my understanding of their business/products, and of how I'd see my first few months, plus a little about 'why me'. i prepped for this, but they had to rearrange it and then they decided to go straight to making me an offer instead.
 Had it been the standard Oracle process I think they would have had to go through with it regardless.

 Once I'd had the unofficial 'nod', there was a very...long...wait...for contracts to come all the way from Romania.
 My new boss was very good and rang me every 10 days or so to keep me updated, but it was a good six weeks or so.
 Having spoken to a newer colleague, they didn't have such a long wait in the 'standard' process, so this may simply have been because of the transition between the acquired company's hiring process and Oracle's hiring process for me.